stephencweiss/stephencharlesweiss.com/content/blog/2019-07-31/state-reducer-usereducer.md

 ## Using Reducers
 `useReducer` accepts a `reducer`, a function in the form of `(state, action) => newState`.

-Let’s simplify our example for the moment and _just_ add numbers, but use `useReducer`:
+Let's simplify our example for the moment and _just_ add numbers, but use `useReducer`:
 ```javascript
 const initialValues = 0;